-Baptiste Tavernier, born 1981 in France, pursues a creative path that has led him from experimental music through the martial arts of Japan to the painter’s canvas.
-Baptiste Tavernier studied digital arts and musical composition at Paris University, and took part in several avant-garde musical projects during those years.
+Baptiste Tavernier, born 1981 in Vaison-la-Romaine, pursues a creative path that has led him from experimental music to contemporary art through the martial arts of Japan.

 During medieval times, the labyrinth had a unique centre, which symbolised the place where one would achieve enlightenment after the trials faced on the way in.
 Once enlightened, the pilgrim would find his way back out of the labyrinth on a serene path towards god.
 The whole figure was guiding one’s life and faith from birth to death.
 Now, I generally set multiple centres in my compositions since modern human existence has gained new and simultaneous alternative realities through the Internet and social networks.
 Life experience has grown more complex than ever and each of its iterations connects to the others on different levels through a variety of digital synapses.
 The different centres in my mazes are there to give us the hope that we can attain enlightenment on each and every plane of our existence.